DearMoon project: Objective

-The dearMoon project passengers will be Yusaku Maezawa and eight accomplished artists that Maezawa has invited to travel with him for free.
-Maezawa expects this flight to inspire the artists in their creation of new art, which will be presented some time after their return to Earth.
-He hopes this project will help promote peace around the world.
+The dearMoon project passengers would have been Yusaku Maezawa and eight accomplished artists that Maezawa had invited to travel with him for free.
+Maezawa expected this flight to inspire the artists in their creation of new art, which will be presented some time after their return to Earth.
+He had hoped this project will help promote peace around the world.